02 Feb 2017

 Pointing to one sin pattern as the cause of all societal ills isn’t in line with the gospel of God’s grace.
-As Paul reminded the legalistic Christians in Rome, God’s kindness is meant to lead you to repentance (Rom.
-2:4).
-Such kindness has been missing in the words and actions of the Church, however.
+As Paul reminded the legalistic Christians in Rome, God’s kindness is meant to lead you to repentance (Romans 2:4).
+Such kindness has been missing in the words and actions of the church, however.
 Instead, hateful words and ignorant speech have enveloped many people who experience same-sex attraction in shame and have even contributed to destructive decisions.

 My own experience with shame wasn’t birthed from such an environment.
-I was the son of two loving parents, and an older brother to two awesome younger brothers.
+I was the son of two loving parents and an older brother to two awesome younger brothers.
 I grew up in a church that preached God’s grace as the only hope for all people, not just one kind of sinner or another.
-My home, my family, and my church didn’t teach me to hate or fear homosexuality.
+My home, my family, and my church didn’t teach me to hate or fear same-sex attraction.
 I believe I felt guilt and shame because I was keeping a secret.
 I was a performance-oriented kid who loved to please my teachers and parents.
 But now, I was harboring a secret, and I was convinced that if I told anyone, I would have to stop.

 Honestly, I liked how it felt to fantasize and please myself.
 It wasn’t long before I knew that what I was doing was morally wrong.
 But more important to me than doing what was right was feeling good.

 You see, I’d always been a sneaky kid.
 I’d sneak cookies and candy.
 I’d sneak downstairs to watch television.
 And now, I was sneakily making myself feel good by objectifying my classmates.